pattybruh/fetch-receipt-th/README.md

 Flask take home assignment that predicts receipt counts for each month of 2022

+# Project layout

+model.ipynb is the jupyter notebook for developing the model (model.ipynb)\
+app.py is the flask app for the webserver\
+templates/index.html is the website layout\

 ## Run

 1. Clone the repository with